Efinix-Inc/sapphire-soc-dt-generator/README.md

 optional arguments:
+  -h, --help            show this help message and exit -b BUS, --bus BUS     Specify path to bus architecture for the SoC in json
+                        format.
+By default is "config/single_bus.json" -c USER_CONFIG, --user-config USER_CONFIG
-  -h, --help            show this help message and exit -d DIR, --dir DIR     Output generated output directory.
+                        Specify path to user configuration json file to override the APB slave device property -d DIR, --dir DIR     Output generated output directory.
 By default is dts -o OUTFILE, --outfile OUTFILE
                         Override output filename.
-By default is sapphire.dtsi -j, --json            Save output file as json format
+By default is sapphire.dtsi -j, --json            Save output file as json format -s SLAVE, --slave SLAVE
+                        Specify path to slave device configuration json file.
+                        This file is a slave node for the master device which appear in DTS file.

 os:
   {linux,zephyr}